bxdoan/bxdoan/README.md

 <div align="center">

-> Too many of us are not living our dreams because we are living our fears.
+> I attribute my success to this: I never gave or took any excuse.

-> — Les Brown —
+> — Florence Nightingale —

 </div>